AOC urges Dems to ‘move now,’ hints a death could cost party Senate majority

 Kennedy’s death and Brown’s win prematurely ended a filibuster-proof super-majority that Democrats had at the time because it dropped them to 59 seats instead of the needed 60, the Examiner noted.

-The newspaper also noted that the Senate started 2021 with the oldest average age in its history, at 64.3 years.
-It noted the advancing age of three Democrats: Sen. Dianne Feinstein, D-Calif., will turn 88 on June 22; Sen. Patrick Leahy, D-Vt., is 81; and Sen. Bernie Sanders will turn 80 later this year.
+The newspaper also reported that the Senate started 2021 with the oldest average age in its history, at 64.3 years.
+It highlighted the advancing ages of two Democrats, Sen. Dianne Feinstein, D-Calif., who will turn 88 on June 22, and Sen. Patrick Leahy, D-Vt., who is 81; and noted that Sen. Bernie Sanders, I-Vt., who caucuses with the Democrats, will turn 80 later this year.

 Ocasio-Cortez also urged her fellow Democrats against trying to negotiate deals with Republicans, claiming the GOP probably isn’t going to agree to much anyway.